AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/06_destructuring.md

 var last = person.last;
 ```

-In ES6 we can now write this:
+In ES6 we can instead do it as following:

 ```javascript
 const person = {